Zfyant/PowerTraderAI_README_Variants/README.md

 <br>

+> [!TIP]
-Imagine looking at a chart and saying: *"Hey, I've seen this exact pattern 50 times before.
+> Imagine looking at a chart and saying: *"Hey, I've seen this exact pattern 50 times before.
 Usually, price goes up after this."*
+>

-That is exactly what PowerTrader AI does.
+> That is exactly what PowerTrader AI does.
+>

-It scans **every single candle in history** across multiple timeframes (1H to 1W) to find the closest matches to the current moment.
+> It scans **every single candle in history** across multiple timeframes (1H to 1W) to find the closest matches to the current moment.

 <div align="center">